pnp/powershell/documentation/Set-PnPPlannerConfiguration.md

 ```

 ### -AllowTenantMoveWithDataMigration
-Configure whether a tenant move with data migration is authorized
+Allows configuring whether a tenant move with data migration is authorized

 ```yaml
 Type: Boolean